eduarda-pessanha/learn-project-my-bank/README.md

 In order for a person to manage their money, they usually register with a bank and then carry out incoming and outgoing transactions.

 A person can be registered with several accounts and an account is linked to only one person.
-In addition, an account can make transactions only for other registred accounts in solution.
-Note: to simulate users' own deposit's or withdraw's, we will have a specific account with username "my-bank" and all money will be managed from there
+In addition, an account can make transactions related with own account.

 # Use cases